osivia/osivia-rebuild/distrib/src/main/resources/readme.txt

-This distribution is intended for developpment purpose under docker engine.
+This distribution is intended for development purpose under docker engine.

 - unzip the distribution file
 - launch docker : docker up -d